Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 Incorporating techniques like [web tunneling](https://blog.torproject.org/introducing-webtunnel-evading-censorship-by-hiding-in-plain-sight/), which disguises traffic as an HTTPS connection, can enhance this approach.
 Web tunneling wraps the payload in a WebSocket-like HTTPS connection, making it appear as ordinary HTTPS traffic to network observers and giving the impression of standard web browsing.
 However, using these shape-shifting strategies can force even more resource-intensive follow-up scanning (the censor must now determine if the server is "correct" or not).

-[V2Ray](https://www.v2ray.com/en/) is a tool designed for obfuscating internet traffic, featuring multiple built-in protocols aimed at disguising the nature of the traffic.
-These protocols include WebSocket, HTTP/2, and mTLS, among others, each offering different methods of camouflage to make the traffic appear as regular, non-censored communication.
-This variety allows users to select the most effective obfuscation technique for their specific censorship environment, enhancing their ability to bypass internet restrictions.
+[V2Ray](https://www.v2ray.com/en/) s a tool designed for obfuscating internet traffic, featuring multiple built-in protocols, including [Shadowsocks](https://www.shadowsocks.org/), it offers different methods of camouflage to make the traffic appear as regular, non-censored communication.

- A novel approach called {Geneva (Genetic Evasion)}(https://geneva.cs.umd.edu/) uses genetic algorithms to discover new evasion strategies against internet censorship.
-While not a pluggable transport itself, Geneva's strategies can inform the development of new pluggable transports by automatically finding ways to manipulate packet streams to evade censorship.

 ### Hiding in the crowd

 Another approach leverages large cloud providers which are socially or economically difficult to block.
 Using [Fronting](/transports/#fronting), also known as Diverting, you can route traffic through an allowed service.
 This would force an adversary to block an entire cloud provider - and every other service hosted in it.
 Circumvention tool providers have previously been able to use this kind of connection, but it is increasingly being locked down as the cloud providers seek to retain control over their services.